-If you fake it ‘til you make it,’ then what you make will be fake. — Robin Wheeler
+“If you fake it ‘til you make it,’ then what you make will be fake.” — Robin Wheeler

-Our culture wants to be fake.
-It gives others the false impression that we are achieving the goals the culture sets for us.
-Many people conclude that our culture is a carefully crafted fraud.
+Our culture wants us to be counterfeit copies.
+The idea is to present the impression that we are happy achieving the goals the culture sets for us.
 It’s a consumer-driven philosophy.
-It creates a need or problem and then offers the solution.
-Advertising is just the latest installment of this strategy.
+It creates a need or problem and then offers the solution for an attractive price.

-Religion Teaches Us to Be a Fake
+Religion Teaches Us To Pretend

 Corporate Culture Teaches Us to Pretend

-If you awaken, you may not want to work 60 to 80 hours a week just to prove your allegiance to a corporation.
+If you awaken, you may not want to work 60 to 80 hours a week to prove your allegiance to a corporation.
 But be careful not to be too outspoken.
 You’ll find yourself out of a job and no way to provide for yourself.
 You’ll find a bad reputation will make you unemployable.

 Popular Culture Teaches Us to Pretend